ibm-cloud-docs/discovery-data/index.md

 {: #video-transcript-ui}
 {: notoc}

-Watson Discovery Content Mining Project presented by David Williams -- (Music intro) Welcome to Watson Discovery with AI.
+Get started with Watson Discovery presented by David Williams -- (Music intro) Welcome to Watson Discovery with AI.

 In this video we'll walk through some key concepts and show you how to get started.